Panther-12/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory.sh- prints the absolute path of the current working directory
+script that prints the absolute path name of the current working directory